-- 7 The Wales Audit Office does not generate profits on fees.
+- 5 Broadly, 68% of our expenditure is funded through fees charged to audited bodies.
+The remaining 32% is provided directly from the Welsh Consolidated Fund through vote of the National Assembly.
+Further information about our expenditure and funding is contained in annual estimates of income and expenditure which are laid before the National Assembly. - 6 The Wales Audit Office does not generate profits on fees.
 Legislation requires that the fees we charge may not exceed the full cost of exercising the function to which the fee relates.
-Our fee rates are set at a level to recover that full cost. - 8 There is a tension between providing audited bodies with an up-front fee for the work to be undertaken on specific audits and having a sufficiently flexible regime that recognises the inevitability of variances.
+Our fee rates are set at a level to recover that full cost.

+- 7 There is a tension between providing audited bodies with an up-front fee for the work to be undertaken on specific audits and having a sufficiently flexible regime that recognises the inevitability of variances.
 We set our audit fees based on our estimated expenditure, the estimated skills mix and the estimated number of days required to complete the work.
-Where the required work is significantly greater than that originally estimated, as a result of complexities experienced during the audit, we may charge a higher fee, as permitted by legislation. - 9 Legislation governing the fee regime in Wales is more complex than in other parts of the UK.
-As the Auditor General outlined to the Finance Committee in the last Assembly, this creates inefficiency and additional cost for the public sector in Wales.
-We are keen to develop proposals for a simpler and more cost effective arrangement which can be considered by the present Assembly's Finance Committee.
-We will be looking to consult public services on possible options early in 2017. - 10 We went beyond the statutory fee consultation requirements and, in September 2016, consulted all audited bodies and other stakeholders on our fee scales and fee rates for 2017-18.
+Where the required work is significantly greater than that originally estimated, as a result of complexities experienced during the audit, we may charge a higher fee, as permitted by legislation. - 8 During 2017-18 we consulted widely on legislation governing the fee regime in Wales which is more complex than in other parts of the UK and creates inefficiency and additional cost for the public sector in Wales.
+The outcome of this consultation has been submitted to the Finance Committee and we await their response. - 9 We went beyond the statutory fee consultation requirements and, in August 2017, consulted all audited bodies and other stakeholders on our fee scales and fee rates for 2018-19.
 We received responses from across the sectors we audit.
-Those responses told us that: - Continued freezing of fee rates is very much welcomed as is the funding of participation in the National Fraud Initiative. - There is some concern, particularly amongst Welsh Government Sponsored Bodies at the potential charges for audit work required by the Well-being of Future Generations Act 2015 not being met by Welsh Government funding. - There is some pressure for a more streamlined audit approach, to help reduce overall fees charged for audit work.
-Funding identified for transformational thinking in 2016-17 is being used to review our approach.
-This work will continue in 2017-18.
+Those responses told us that: - Audited bodies value free participation in the National Fraud Initiative.
+Our Estimate includes provision for its continuation. - There was concern from central government bodies about the need for us to charge for work under the Wellbeing of Future Generations Act.
+The Regulatory Impact Assessment of the legislation included evidence from us in relation to potential audit costs so we encourage those bodies to discuss further with their sponsoring departments. - Audited bodies acknowledge the real terms reduction in our fee rates since 2014-15 but pointed to the significant reductions in their own funding due to austerity.
+As a result of audit efficiencies, our Fee Scheme reduces the median fee scales despite the proposed increase in hourly rates.

-- 11 The Board welcomed this feedback and responds to it through this Fee Scheme and our business planning framework. - 12 Exhibit 1 sets out the hourly fee rates for audit staff.
-These have remained frozen since 2014-15, representing a four per cent reduction in real terms.
+- 10 The Board welcomed the feedback and responds to it through this Fee Scheme and our Estimate. - 11 Exhibit 1 sets out the hourly fee rates for audit staff.

-Exhibit 1 - Fee rates for audit staff - on all audit work
+Exhibit 1 - Fee rates for audit staff

-Grade Fee rate (£ per hour)
+Grade Proposed fee rate (£ per hour) 2018-19 Current fee rate (£ per hour) since 2014-15

-Engagement director 162
+Engagement director 159 162

-Audit manager 111
+Audit manager 112 111

-Performance audit lead 93
+Performance audit lead 93 93

-Financial audit team leader 75
+Financial audit team leader 76 75

-Performance auditor 65
+Performance auditor 66 65

-Financial auditor 56
+Financial auditor 57 56

-Graduate trainee 43
+Graduate trainee 44 43